StevesRetroLoft/Spectrum-Things/README.md

-Various bits of Sinclair Spectrum Stuff - which I should've probably done 40 years ago, but spend most of my time playing Sabre Wulf!
+Various bits of Sinclair Spectrum Stuff - which I should've probably done 40 years ago, but spent most of my time playing Sabre Wulf!

+Also Github didn't exist then!